-Despite Washington's reputation for opaqueness, the District of Columbia may be one of the most transparent cities in the country.
+Despite Washington's reputation for opaqueness, the District of Columbia may be one of the most transparent cities

-That's because residents of the district have at their fingertips a plethora of city data, which they can access through more than 200 data feeds and numerous
+That's because residents of the district have at their fingertips a plethora of city data, which they can access through more than 200 data feeds and numerous visualization applications via the Web.

 The data visualization tools, which let citizens explore demographic information about their neighborhoods, for example, are the result of efforts originally begun more than 10 years ago to give then mayor Anthony Williams and other city leaders better insights into the district's daily operations, according to the city's chief technology officer, Chris Willey.